 Centennial Trail is a 14.7 mile lightly trafficked out and back trail located near Woodland Park, Colorado that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 off road driving

 Directions from Highway 24: Travel west on Highway 24 to Woodland Park.
 Turn north on Highway 67 and drive 1 mile to Kelley Road.
 This is the start of the paved trail but not the trailhead.